splunk/public-o11y-docs/gdi/opentelemetry/install-windows.rst

   & {Set-ExecutionPolicy Bypass -Scope Process -Force; $script = ((New-Object System.Net.WebClient).DownloadString('https://dl.signalfx.com/splunk-otel-collector.ps1')); $params = @{access_token = "SPLUNK_ACCESS_TOKEN"; realm = "SPLUNK_REALM"; with_fluentd = 1}; Invoke-Command -ScriptBlock ([scriptblock]::Create(". {$script} $(&{$args} @params)"))}

-When enabled, the Fluentd service is configured by default to collect and forward log events with the ``@SPLUNK`` label to the Collector, which then send these events to the HEC ingest endpoint determined by the ``realm = "<SPLUNK_REALM>"`` option.
+When activated, the Fluentd service is configured by default to collect and forward log events with the ``@SPLUNK`` label to the Collector, which then send these events to the HEC ingest endpoint determined by the ``realm = "<SPLUNK_REALM>"`` option.
 For example, ``https://ingest.<SPLUNK_REALM>.signalfx.com/v1/log``.